 Determining Residual Functional Capacity

-If you are suffering from psoriatic arthritis and/or severe psoriasis symptoms preventing you from working, you should apply for disability benefits as soon as possible.
-Enlisting the help of an experienced disability attorney will ensure receipt of those benefits as soon as possible.
+If you are suffering from psoriatic arthritis and/or severe psoriasis symptoms preventing you from working, you should apply for social security disability benefits as soon as possible.
+Enlisting the help of an experienced social security disability attorney will ensure receipt of those benefits as soon as possible.